 Based on the OCLC CONTENTdm technology, the newly initiated Regional Digitization Program is fully supported by RBDB funding.

 Support is also provided for LILRC’s Internet Service in effect since 1995.
 Funding is allocated for Internet and telecommunications services.
+The Equipment Loan Program is also supported by RBDB funding.

 Funds are allocated to support an array of continuing education programs.
 In addition to technology courses, workshops on the latest standards, protocols, and developments in library and information technology are offered in the region.